Scotland-Angus Flag

 That would have been baskets of mackerel, definitely, and while you're considering pitching this empowering romp to the BBC™ in the Sunday Night, period slot, there's time to check out filming locations and the prospect of some pastry later, mmmm.

-[1] Sorry but Poldark ain't coming back anytime soon.
+As for Sunday evenings, sorry ladies but no bare-chested Poldark ain't coming back anytime soon.

 Hidden Treasure Cafe (The Harbour)